 You can find public case information on MassCourts.org.
 Please see how to search court dockets online and which types of cases are available to the public online for more information.

-If you aren’t sure when your case will be heard or whether your case will be heard in person or virtually, please call or email your court.
-You can look up your court’s phone number using the Courthouse Locator or find your court’s email on the Court department emails page.
+If you aren’t sure when your case will be heard or whether your case will be heard in person or virtually, please call your court.
+You can look up your court’s phone number using the Courthouse Locator.

 How to pay court fees

-For more information on court fees, please see Court Filing Fees & Payment Information.
+For information on court fees, please see Court Filing Fees & Payment Information.

 Jury trials and jury service

 The Centers for Disease Control and Prevention moratorium on evictions is no longer in effect as of August 26, 2021 as the result of a United States Supreme Court opinion.
-Certain protections in non-payment eviction cases remain in effect in Massachusetts.
+Certain protections in non-payment eviction cases are still in effect in Massachusetts.
 See St. 2020, c.
 257, as amended by St. 2021, c.
-20. The Trial Court is in the process of updating the relevant information found on Mass.gov.
+20, as amended by St. 2022, c.42.
 Resources about eviction are available online.